 Recognizing that each organization, sector, and consortium is different, consortia maintain there is value in creating a consistent pricing and discount approach for resources under consideration for licensing.

-Visit Licensing Principles for more information.
+Visit the Licensing Principles page for more information.

 New Product Licensing Process

 eHLbc's new product licensing process is driven by the needs of its member organizations.
 Member organizations nominate resources they feel should be considered for licensing by the consortium using the eBox, which is open to suggestions for a short period every two to three years.
 A Ranking Survey is then distributed to member organizations, inviting them to vote among the resources nominated in the eBox.
 The results of the Ranking Survey establish eHLbc's acquisition priorities.

 The eBox and Ranking Survey are open only to member organizations.
 Vendors wishing to have their products licensed by eHLbc should follow these steps:

 - solicit interest in the product from among member organizations,